Low-Carb Vegan Dinner Bowl

 - Soy Sauce: Use any soy sauce you like or gluten-free tamari.

-- Cornstarch: Adds a crispy coating to the tofu.
-Arrowroot starch also works.
+- Cornstarch: Arrowroot starch also works.

 - Almond Butter: The dressing can be made with almond butter, peanut butter or sunflower seed butter for a nut-free option.